SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - CC abuser having given Estha eggs
 - CD sad sea queen where Rachel is loved less smelt of eggs
 - CF egg whites as polishing the ground floor of house
-- CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory
 - CH spit bubbles reminds Ammu of the twins' degenerate father
 - CI Estha blew bubbles into abuser's drink
 - CJ bubbled cold drink as fear